 University Counseling Services, located in Engleman B 219, provides free, confidential time-limited group and individual counseling for enrolled undergraduate and graduate students.
 Its primary goal is to provide psychological and emotional therapy and support as students pursue their academic, social, and personal goals and work to enhance the quality of their experience at SCSU.
 The office is staffed by a psychologist, professional counselors, a social worker, a psychiatric nurse practitioner, and advanced graduate student interns.
 Staff are trained to help college students address barriers to success and happiness and to build their skills in negotiating and preparing for life.

-Meetings with clinical staff are by appointment.
+Students may access services by presenting at "walk-in" hours from 1 p.m. to 3 p.m. every weekday.
+Additional appointments may be scheduled by contacting the center.
 Students in crises should present directly at Counseling Services during the day, and contact University Police after hours.
 The office also offers referrals to counselors and mental health services off-campus, mental health screenings, skill-building workshops, and educational programming on wellness, stress-management, and mindfulness.
-More information and announcements about current groups and programs can be found at www.southernct.edu/counseling or by calling the center at (203) 392-5475.
+For more information, please contact Counseling Services at (203) 392-5475 or visit the Counseling Services website.

-The Student Health and Wellness Center is located in Granoff Hall on Wintergreen Avenue.
-A physician, nurse practitioners, registered nurse, health educator, graduate intern and support personnel are available Monday through Friday according to schedules available on the Health and Wellness Center website: www.southernct.edu/student-life/health/healthservices/ and at the Health Center.
-Student Health Services provide clinical health care to students by appointment; urgent care is available on a walk-in basis.
+The Student Health Center is located in Granoff Hall on Wintergreen Avenue.
+A physician, nurse practitioners, registered nurse, and support personnel are available Monday through Friday.
+Student Health Services provide clinical health care to students by appointment, which can be scheduled online from the website or by phone.
+Urgent care is available on a walk-in basis.
 Referrals in emergency situations can be done expeditiously to hospitals or specialists in the area.
-Wellness Services is a non-judgmental, confidential area for the University community to come for information, conversation, and referrals about topics related to health.
-Wellness Services collaborates with other offices on campus and in the community to provide outreach, educational workshops and programs on campus; and also maintains resources on a wide array of health topics.
-Students desiring guidance in any health problem should feel free to consult the Student Health and Wellness Center staff.
-The Wellness Services’ telephone number is (203) 392-6526.
-The Health Services’ telephone number is (203) 392-6300.
+The Health Services’ telephone number is (203) 392-6300, and the fax number is (203) 392-6301.
 If anyone requiring medical assistance is unable to reach a staff member at this number, they should call University Police at (203) 392-5375, or 911 in an emergency.
-Additional information is available by visiting the center’s website.

-All full-time and part-time undergraduate students are required to have properly completed health forms on file at Student Health Services prior to registration.
-The Connecticut State University (CSU) Student Health Services Form and requirements can be found at:
+All full-time and part-time students are required to have properly completed health forms on file at Student Health Services prior to registration.
+The Connecticut State University Student Health Services Form and requirements can be found on the Student Health Services website.

-All full-time and part-time matriculated undergraduate students must show proof of adequate immunization* against Measles (Rubeola), Mumps, German Measles (Rubella) and Chicken Pox (Varicella).
+All full-time and part-time students must show proof of adequate immunization* against Measles (Rubeola), Mumps, German Measles (Rubella), and Chicken Pox (Varicella).
 The only exceptions are the following:

 - Those born prior to January 1, 1957 for MMR, prior to January 1, 1980 for Varicella;